flagrow/serve/README.md

 "Flagrow Console" is shown in the extension tab as well, but you don't have to enable it in order to use the `serve` command.
 See the [Flagrow Console README](https://github.com/flagrow/console) to see what else is available if you enable it.

+## Standalone usage

+If Flarum is not yet installed or you can't enable the extension, you can also use the router script directly:

+    php -S 127.0.0.1:8000 vendor/flagrow/serve/src/server.php

 ## Support our work

 We prefer to keep our work available to everyone.